WELCOME!

 Litchfield Hills Audubon Society donates birding backpacks to area libraries to promote and teach birding.

-Backpacks have been donated to five area libraries by Litchfield Hills Audubon Society, an attempt to inspire children and families to enjoy the hobby of birdwatching.
+Backpacks have been donated to ten area libraries by Litchfield Hills Audubon Society, an attempt to inspire children and families to enjoy the hobby of birdwatching.

 Litchfield County has an abundance of nature preserves and natural habitats for wildlife, many with well-marked trails.
 LHAS hopes to encourage more families to get outdoors and learn about birds by offering them an opportunity to try a new hobby without the upfront costs.